-How did $12million bridge collapse in Kenya?
+How did $12 million bridge collapse in Kenya?

 The $3.8 billion railway, financed by China's Eximbank, travels from the port city of Mombasa to Nairobi, and is planned to cross Kenya and connect it to several other east African Countries.

-The railway's high price tag has raised eyebrows, it cost more than double per kilometer than the Chinese-built railway connecting Addis Ababa to Djibouti.
+The railway's high price tag has raised eyebrows: it cost more than double per kilometer than the Chinese-built railway connecting Addis Ababa to Djibouti.
 Kenya Railways has attributed the extra cost to a more complicated geography.

 Odinga blamed the recent accident on the government rushing the Sigiri project for political purposes.
 He referred to "tenderpreneurs", government officials that commission projects for financial gain.